Aashs/Covid-data-scraper/README.md

 This project is open-source if you want to countribute please open a pr.Thank you!
 And you can help us by forking this repo :)

+Web-api has been discontinued mainily hosting it costs and no one really uses this api, feel free to run the src